-GOCO's funding is capped at \$35 million using the base year of 1992, adjusted annually for inflation (\$70.4 million and \$68.5 million in Fiscal Year 2020 and Fiscal Year 2019, respectively).
-Any remaining net Lottery proceeds in excess of the cap were annually distributed to the Public School Capital Construction Assistance Fund for Fiscal Year 2020 and Fiscal Year 2019.
+GOCO's funding is capped at \$35 million using the base year of 1992, adjusted annually for inflation (\$71.7 million and \$70.4 million in Fiscal Year 2021 and Fiscal Year 2020, respectively).
+Any remaining net Lottery proceeds in excess of the cap were distributed to the Public School Capital Construction Assistance Fund for Fiscal Year 2020 and Fiscal Year 2021.
+In Fiscal Year 2021, in addition to the Public School Capital Construction Assistance Fund, excess funds were also distributed to the Outdoor Equity Fund, the Wildlife Cash Fund, and the Parks and Outdoor Rec Fund.